kubernetes-sigs/external-dns/docs/annotations.md

 Annotations
 ===========

 Unless otherwise noted, these annotations can be applied to any supported source type (e.g. service, ingress, etc.).
-For the full list, see the [CLI Usage](cli-usage.md) documentation.

 | Annotation                                      | Type                             | Description |
 | ----------------------------------------------- | -------------------------------- | ----------- |